neverinfamous/d1-manager/README.md

    ```bash
    npx wrangler d1 execute d1-manager-metadata --remote --file=worker/schema.sql
    ```

+   **Note for existing users upgrading:** If you're upgrading from an earlier version, run this command again to add new tables (like `undo_history` for the rollback feature).
+Existing tables won't be affected.

 4. **Set Up Cloudflare Access (Zero Trust):**
    - Navigate to [Cloudflare Zero Trust](https://one.dash.cloudflare.com/)